MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/medicine/benefits.md

-Given the many preparations and uses of dong quai, it's important to be aware about the possible side effects of this plant and what precautions to take when using it.

-### What health side effects can dong quai have if used improperly?
+## What health side effects can dong quai have if used improperly?

 There may be some side effects associated with Dong Quai if this medicinal herb is misused.
 Common adverse effects include gastrointestinal disturbances such as stomach upset, diarrhea, or abdominal bloating.
 Additionally, allergic reactions like skin irritation, rash, or itching have been reported in some individuals.